 Heating Seasonal Performance Factor measures the heat pump efficiency based on a ratio of the heat output to electricity use during an average heating season.

-Technicians with HoveIn will conduct load calculations to determine the proper size of a heating system for your home.
-These calculations take into account your home’s square footage, shape and orientation, number and location of windows, insulation levels, and more.
+Technicians with Hoveln Heating & Cooling, Inc. will conduct load calculations to determine the proper size of a system for a home.
+These calculations take into account the home’s square footage, shape and orientation, number and location of windows, insulation levels, and more.

 Common Heating & Furnace Issues